 The only thing lacking in this pump is direct input from a blood glucose meter, although discussions were purportedly underway with Lifescan as of a few months ago.
 Medtronic’s Paradigm utilizes a radio wave connection to a BD meter, but some users have not been happy with the number of errors which this meter generates.
 Deltec has received FDA approval for its CoZmonitor™, a very small Therasense meter that snaps onto the back of the pump and reads BG results directly into the pump with no radio wave interference.
 Animas is also expected to utilize a direct IR port for BG data transfer.

 One minor complaint with the 1200 is the positioning of the suspend feature, which has been placed into the number two position on the screen.
 Although helpful for interrupting bolus delivery when someone changes their mind about what they plan to eat, this little-used feature could be placed further down in the list of menu options.
 Despite rather minor complaints, the IR1200 appears to be a real head-turner in the pump world.

-Animas, in conjunction with the Diabetes Trust Fund, have a program which provides insulin pumps to lower income families who have a child with diabetes.
+Animas, in conjunction with the Diabetes Trust Fund, have a program that provides insulin pumps to lower-income families who have a child with diabetes.
 Call Animas at 1-877-937-7867 for more information.